-“There’s a time for giving, a time for getting, a time for forgiving and for forgetting…” So sang the mighty Cliff Richard in his festive classic Mistletoe and Wine (and there’s an earworm for you as a gift from me!).
+“There’s a time for giving, a time for getting, a time for forgiving and for forgetting…” So sang the great Cliff Richard in his festive classic Mistletoe and Wine (and there’s an earworm for you as a gift from me!).
 As we head towards that most wonderful time of the year, thoughts of gifts move towards the forefront of our minds.

 I realise I sound like I’m ranting, but if, like me, you are a fan of the handmade, you are entitled to get increasingly aghast at the corporate mechanics of it all.
 However, the antidote lies within our grasp and it is handmade heaven.

 The gift of giving is magnified with the power of making and by crafting even the simplest items, you are going to connect with friends and loved ones on levels that no amount of bath bombs or bestselling books can hope to reach.
 As a cross stitch connoisseur, I know that even this simple stitch can be used to make mini masterpieces for friends and family.
 I will often encourage people at my workshops to make a stitchery expressing love for someone, knowing that the combination of the meaningful message and the understanding that the piece was made specifically for that person can be deeply moving.

 ...the beauty of the moment is when you give the gift and see their eyes sparkle with anticipation.

 When we receive a handmade item, we get a sense of how it was made, how long it took to make, and therefore how much time has been spent in our honour.
 This concept underpins the power of craftivism, in which handmade items are used to deliver political messages in a friendly way – a mini protest banner has a deeper resonance with the recipient than an email campaign – and the effect can be applied to relationships of all kinds.
 Just imagine what effect you can have with a batch of chocolate covered tinder toffee (homemade Crunchie!) that you’ve made the day before a festive party?